md-naim-hassan-saykat/md-naim-hassan-saykat.github.io/_projects/1_project.md

       <h2 class="h3 mb-3">Publication Status</h2>

       <p class="mb-4">
-        This work forms the basis of an <strong>ongoing Q1 journal submission</strong>
+        This work forms the basis of an <strong>currently under review in a Q1-level journal</strong>
         focused on generalizable and explainable deep learning systems for medical image analysis.
       </p>